akhilnev/Melophilia/README.md

 1. Clone the repository.
 2. Explore the codebase for detailed documentation on advanced features.
 3. Refer to Docker configuration for containerization details.
-4. Follow the provided instructions for hosting the website on AWS.

 ## Demo